Find The Saint

 Entered the Seminary

 Despite his father’s resistance, in 1876 Guido entered the seminary.
 In those years, the rector was Msgr Andrea Ferrari, future Cardinal and Blessed.
 Their relationship became a friendship.
 He was Guido’s mentor.
 Although he was still a student, Guido was appointed vice-rector.
 He kept the position even after his ordination, demonstrating considerable qualities as an educator.
-During the seminary years, Guido began reading a biography of St Francis Xavier, the Jesuit missionary who proclaimed the message of Christ throughout Asia up to Shangchuan, the gateway to China, where he died in 1552.
+During the seminary years, Guido began reading a biography of Saint Francis Xavier, the Jesuit missionary who proclaimed the message of Christ throughout Asia up to Shangchuan, the gateway to China, where he died in 1552.
 The young man was fascinated by the figure of Xavier and felt invited to continue the work that had remained unfinished.

 Ordained